Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 Day 6-7

-Stain/seal and cleanup
+Stain/seal & cleanup

 Apply stain or sealer (after wood has acclimated 1-2 days).
 Final inspection.
 Site cleanup.
 Walk-through with you.
 Photos for records.